pupitetris/PYmods-new-VoiceOverrider/README.md

 This repo is a Fork of Yury Polyacov's PYmods original, meant to publish my new version for mod_VoiceOverrider which includes new features and updates/fixes.

-## VoiceOverriderNG
+## ![VoiceOverriderNG][cover]

 "New Generation" for VoiceOverrider, renamed so the overhauled version doesn't collide with the OG VoiceOverrider.
+This mod has been accepted in the [wgmods registry](https://wgmods.net/7288/) and is being included in [Aslain's Modpack](https://aslain.com/) (see the [forum topic](https://aslain.com/index.php?/topic/34501-mod-overhaul-voiceoverrider/)).

 ### Enhancements